-This is the second of two full-time level II fieldwork experiences.
-Students will practice knowledge of the OT process, clinical reasoning, and evidence based practice under the supervision of a licensed occupational therapist.
+This is the second of two level II fieldwork experiences.
 Students will reflect on their experiences and participate in discussion board posts with classmates to collaborate and learn from each other's experiences.
 Students must be at entry-level competency by the end of the semester as determined through assessment of fieldwork performance and collaboration with the Academic Fieldwork Coordinator.